lbologna/hbp-sp6-guidebook/source/online_usecases/brain_area_circuit_in_silico_experiments/hippocampus/configure_run_brainregion_preconf_model_data/configure_run_brainregion_preconf_model_data.rst

       -  *Title*: Title of the job
       -  *Analysis*: Type of analysis to run
-      -  *Target*: Target used for the simulation
+      -  *Population*: Population cells used for the simulation
       -  *Report*: Report created by the simulation
       -  *Cells*: Number of random cells to analyze